kmahjoory/contrastive-learning-speech-eeg/README.md

-## Brain-Speech CLIP: Contrastive Learning for EEG and Speech Envelope Alignmen
+## Brain-Speech CLIP: Contrastive Learning for EEG and Speech Envelope Alignment

 In a situation where multiple conversations happening around us.
 Despite the noise, human listeners have an extraordinary ability to focus on a single speaker while ignoring others.
 Our project dives into this, hypothesizing that the speech representations we attend to align more closely with our EEG brainwave patterns than those we ignore.